The purpose of this project is to provide a cross-platform library to parse, modify, and abstract the ELF, PE, and Mach-O formats.

 }

-A regular test suite associated with test coverage and non-regression testing
+A test suite with code coverage and non-regression testing

 A comprehensive changelog